 Dr Julien Reboud

-- Lecturer in Engineering (Biomedical Engineering)
+- Senior Lecturer (Biomedical Engineering)

 Using my experience from a PhD in France (Université Joseph Fourier/CEA) and post-doctoral work in the Institute of Microelectronics (A-STAR) in Singapore, I have established a track record in developing and integrating microfluidic systems for cell-based assays, including both high content screening for drug discovery and diagnostic tests.